Manure Takeaways

 Factory farming has transformed manure from a high-value product to one that is regularly viewed as a waste product that must be disposed of.

-This is mostly due to the massive amounts of manure generated by huge numbers of animals in small geographical areas.
+This is mostly due to the massive amounts of manure generated by huge numbers of confined animals in small geographical areas.

 Despite decades of research, regulations, and incentives, nutrient pollution from factory farm manure persists; the eutrophication of the nation’s waterways and ammonia pollution (including deadly PM2.5 pollution) are central costs of the factory farming system.

-Manure Amounts / Nutrient Amounts
+Total Nutrient Amounts

 Animals raised for food generate approximately 1.2 billion tons (2.5 trillion pounds) of manure per year, about 6 times as much as total human waste.

-Factory farmed animals generate approximately 740 million tons (1.5 trillion pounds) of manure per year, about 4 times as much as total human waste.
+Animals on factory farms generate approximately 740 million tons (1.5 trillion pounds) of manure per year, about 4 times as much as total human waste.

 A typical pig factory farm generates about 900 tons of manure per week, about equal to the weekly human waste from a city of 80,000 people.